Pabongkhapa Déchen Nyingpo: Position on politics and religion

 When the regency of the 14th Dalai Lama was offered to Pabongkha Rinpoche, he declined to become the regent saying, "If one cannot give up the worldly dharma, then you are not a true religious person."
 According to Goldstein, Pabongkha was quite well known for saying that "lamas should not become involved in politics."

-Attempted alliance with Chinese opium warlord
+Attempted alliance with Liu Wenhui

 Pabongka attempted an alliance with Chinese warlord Liu Wenhui who controlled the opium trade as well as the Kham region.
-Pabongka wanted the warlord to be a patron for the Gelug school, to finally ensure its success in Kham:
+Pabongka wanted the warlord to be a patron for the Gelug school, to finally ensure its success in Kham.

+Then, in 1935, Pabongka struck up a relationship with Liu Wenhui.
+Liu Wenhui had invaded Kham in the early 1930s, and by breaking a truce with Lhasa, had pushed his own territory all the way to the Yangtse river.
+This part of Kham was now known as the Chinese province of Xikang and, when he first met Pabongka, Liu was fighting against a self-rule movement called ‘Kham for Khampas’, led by a popular Nyingma lama.
+He possibly hoped that this Chinese warlord would be a patron for the Gelug school.

 Deviations from Tsongkhapa's teachings

 Dreyfus notes Pabongkha's deviations from Tsongkhapa's teachings:

 Sectarianism

 Position on the other schools

-Pabongka stated that the others schools go to hell:
+Pabongka stated that the other schools go to hell:

 Phabongkhapa actively opposed the other schools of Tibetan Buddhism.
 Stephan Beyer writes:

-Buddhist scholar Matthew Kapstein echoes these remarks, writing, "There has been a great deal of sectarian dispute among Tibetan refugees in India.
-Much of this has its roots in the works of Pha-bong-kha-pa Bde-chen snying-po (1878-1937), whose visions of the Dge-lugs-pa protective deity Rdo-rje shugs-ldan seem to have entailed a commitment to oppose actively the other schools of Tibetan Buddhism and the Bon-po."
+Buddhist scholar Matthew Kapstein writes, "There has been a great deal of sectarian dispute among Tibetan refugees in India.
+Much of this has its roots in the works of Pha-bong-kha-pa Bde-chen snying-po (1878–1937), whose visions of the Dge-lugs-pa protective deity Rdo-rje shugs-ldan seem to have entailed a commitment to oppose actively the other schools of Tibetan Buddhism and the Bon-po."